ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

 %%

 which works so long as @@c_3 \neq 0@@.
 That case can be worked around for MINOTAUR.
-A few multiplexers can be used to reconfigure the existing multiplers and adders for Knuth's Algorithm to implement Horner's Scheme for quadratics.
+A few multiplexers can be used to reconfigure the existing multipliers and adders for Knuth's Algorithm to implement Horner's Scheme on quadratics.
 In the end, Knuth's Algorithm prescribes

 {% highlight python %}